rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 2. When a child is violently shaken, severe neurological symptoms appear almost immediately (the child instantly loses consciousness or will undergo a dramatic and sudden change of mental state).

 3. The only other possible causes of these medical findings are: a multistory fall, a high-speed motor vehicle accident, and extremely rare medical conditions such as glutaric aciduria, Menkes disease, some severe blood clotting disorders, and a few others.
 In other words, the medical findings mentioned above are thought to have a traumatic origin in nearly all cases.
-If no trauma is evoked by parents or caregivers, the only logical explanation is that they lie.
+If no trauma is evoked by parents or caregivers, the only logical explanation is that they are lying.

-As a corollary, we may use the following tentative definition:
+As a corollary, we propose the following tentative definition:

-<p class="box"><strong>SBS Definition</strong> : Shaken Baby Syndrome refers to the idea according to which if an infant is found with a constellation of medical findings including one or several of <strong>subdural hemorrhage (SDH)</strong>, <strong>retinal hemorrhage (RH)</strong>, and/or bridging vein thrombosis, if no story of a major trauma such as a multistory fall or a high-speed motor vehicle acciden is given by the parents or caregivers, and if none of the few rare medical conditions mentioned above is found, then it can be concluded, by default but with near-absolute certainty, that the child has been violently shaken by the last person present with him or her when symptoms first appeared.</p>
+<p class="box"><strong>SBS Definition</strong> : Shaken Baby Syndrome refers to the idea that if an infant is found with a constellation of medical findings including one or several of: <strong>subdural hemorrhage (SDH)</strong>, <strong>retinal hemorrhage (RH)</strong>, and/or bridging vein thrombosis; if no history of a major trauma such as a multistory fall or a high-speed motor vehicle accident is given by the parents or caregivers; and if none of the few rare medical conditions mentioned above is found, then it can be concluded, by default but with near-absolute certainty, that the child has been violently shaken by the last person present with him or her when symptoms first appeared.</p>

-The former definition, related to the child abuse act, is obviously non-controversial, contrary to the latter.
+The first definition given above, related to the child abuse act, is obviously non-controversial, contrary to the second.

 Before we pursue, we must give some basic medical terminology.

 ### Some medical terminology

-- The brain is surrounded by three **meningeal membranes**: the pia matter, the arachnoid, and the dura mater.
+- The brain is surrounded by three **meningeal membranes**: the pia, the arachnoid, and the dura mater.
-- The space between the pia matter and the arachnoid is the **subarachnoid space**.
+- The space between the pia and the arachnoid is the **subarachnoid space**.
 It is filled with cerebrospinal fluid.
-The (virtual) space between the arachnoid and the dura mater is the **subdural space**.
+The arachnoid and the dura mater are in continuity with one another in life, forming the **subdural compartment** which may contain fluid or blood.
-- **Subdural hemorrhage**, blood in the subdural space, is found in up to 46% of newborns ([Rooks 2008](http://www.ajnr.org/content/29/6/1082/tab-article-info)).
+- **Subdural hemorrhage**, blood in the subdural compartment, is found in up to 46% of newborns ([Rooks 2008](http://www.ajnr.org/content/29/6/1082/tab-article-info)).
-An **intracranial hemorrhage** occurs when blood in the meningeal spaces.
+An **intracranial hemorrhage** occurs when blood is found in any of the tissues or membranes within the head.
-- **Bridging veins** drain the blood from the brain into sinuses within the dura.
-They cross the subarachnoid space.
+- **Bridging veins** drain the blood from the brain, crossing the subarachnoid space to enter sinuses within the dura.
 - **Retinal hemorrhage** occurs when blood is found in the retina, at the back of the eyes.
-They are found in about 20% of newborns ([Callaway 2016](https://www.sciencedirect.com/science/article/pii/S0161642016000233)).
+It is found in about 20% of newborns ([Callaway 2016](https://www.sciencedirect.com/science/article/pii/S0161642016000233)).

 <figure>
 <a href="https://commons.wikimedia.org/wiki/File:Meninges-en.svg"><img src="https://upload.wikimedia.org/wikipedia/commons/8/8e/Meninges-en.svg"></a>